emilydang14/messaging-app/README.md

 The application was designed and programmed base on the WhatsApp application.
 It is best responsive on screen size: 1024 x 1366px (Ipad Pro screen size).
 It is not responsive for small screen mobile design.

+Notes: This is the learning project made with the guidance from Youtube

 ## Technology used:
   - React Js: React Hook
   - React Router